 - Charge your Cell Phone: Seconds count, especially when you need to call for help to protect your loved ones.

-In the worst case scenario if you are captured by an intruder you should cooperate and tell them exactly where your valuables are.
+In the worst case scenario, if you are captured by an intruder you should cooperate and tell them exactly where your valuables are.
 If you see suspicious activity in your neighborhood, call the police immediately.

 Protecting Residents of Tennessee for Decades

-Attorneys at Greg Coleman Law have recovered more than $250,000,000 in compensation for our clients and can provide dependable, comprehensive legal coverage during your personal injury lawsuit.
+Knoxville injury attorneys at Greg Coleman Law have recovered more than $250,000,000 in compensation for our clients and can provide dependable, comprehensive legal coverage during your personal injury lawsuit.